-Our Tac-Eye® monocular (single eye) high-resolution Video Eyewear models are designed to clip onto a pair of ballistic sunglasses, helmets or conventional safety goggles.
-They can be used with the large installed base of rugged laptops, unmanned vehicles, security and night vision cameras and thermal night vision sights; including those systems for which we currently supply as a subcontractor to the US defense department.
+Our Tac-Eye® monocular (single eye) high-resolution Video Eyewear models are ruggedized and designed to clip onto a pair of ballistic sunglasses, helmets or conventional safety goggles.
 Tac-Eye® enables users to have wearable, private, secure and hands-free access to high-resolution content or information.
-They enable the viewing of information and material that is difficult or impossible to accurately view on the lower-resolution direct view screens that are standard on many current handheld devices without extensive zooming in or panning across the screen.
+It enables the viewing of information and material that is difficult or impossible to accurately view on the lower-resolution direct view screens that are standard on many current handheld devices without extensive zooming in or panning across the screen.
+They can be used with the large installed base of rugged laptops, unmanned vehicles, video based radio receivers, security and night vision cameras and thermal night vision sights; including those systems which we currently supply as a subcontractor to the US Defense Department.

-Most of our Tac-Eye ® products have an SVGA display and afford a 28 degree field of view, the equivalent of a 20-inch computer screen at three feet.
+Most of our Tac-Eye® products have an SVGA display and afford a 28 degree field of view, the equivalent of a 20-inch computer screen viewed at three feet.
 They are designed and manufactured to be durable and suitable for defense field use and industrial applications.

-Defense Sub-Assembly and Custom Solutions
+Defense Sub-Assembly, Custom Solutions and Engineering Solutions

 We are part of contracting teams that produce display drive electronic subassemblies for light, medium, and heavy weight thermal weapon systems for US and allied defense forces.
-We produce the display drive electronics as part of these night-vision systems, and since 2005 we have delivered approximately 135,000 systems.
-These products accounted for over 17%, 31%, 50% of our sales in 2010, 2009 and 2008, respectively.
+We are also a supplier of light engine subassemblies for Clip-on Thermal Imagers (COTI).
+The COTI is designed to clip onto existing image intensifier night vision goggles to give them thermal imaging capabilities.
+Since 2005 we have delivered approximately 155,000 subassemblies.
+These products accounted for over 20%, 17%, and 31% of our sales in 2011, 2010 and 2009, respectively.

-We continue to provide full optics systems, including head mounted displays, human computer interface devices, and wearable computers as prototypes under multiple armed services test programs.
-These are being tested, and in some cases deployed, in applications such as the remote control of unmanned vehicles.
-When possible, we obtain a first right of refusal to be the volume manufacturer of our proprietary display subassemblies as part of our contracting process for the custom design of products.
+We provide full optics systems, including head mounted displays, human computer interface devices, and wearable computers as prototypes under multiple armed services test programs.
+These are being tested, and in some cases deployed, in applications such as the remote control of unmanned vehicles and virtual and augmented defense equipment training systems.
+When possible, we obtain a first right of refusal to be the volume manufacturer of our proprietary display subassemblies in our contracts for the custom design of products.